Our Mission Statement:

-Our tram depot, at the south end of the Ballarat Botanical Gardens, houses the tramcar collection, a museum display with photographs, videos, tramway memorabilia, trammie stories, souvenirs and book shop.
-The depot is open for visitors from 11am on operating days (depending on volunteer staff availability).
-It is also open some afternoons from about 4 pm.
-A self-guided tour is possible or when volunteers are available; a formal guided tour.
-A gold coin ($2) donation would be appreciated to enable our work to continue.
+Our Tram Museum and depot, at the south end of the Ballarat Botanical Gardens, displays some of the tramcar collection, presentations with photographs, videos, tramway memorabilia, trammie stories, souvenirs and book shop.
+The Museum is open for visitors from 11am on operating days A self-guided tour is possible or when volunteers are available; a formal guided tour.

-Our tramcar collection includes Ballarat Horse Tram No. 1 from 1887 and a 1905 Electric Supply Company of Victoria tramcar (under restoration).
+Our tramcar collection includes Ballarat Horse Tram No. 1 from 1887 and a 1905 Electric Supply Company of Victoria tramcar (under reconstruction).
 Our operating fleet consists of many tramcars that initially operated in Melbourne around the time of the World War 1 and were sold to Ballarat in the 1930's and 1950's.
 Since 1975 the Museum has also acquired a number of historic trams directly from Melbourne.

 The Museum has a set of 72 solar panels providing 18kW of power for our operating activities.
 The Museum was the first tramway in Australia to use solar power (December 2014), joining Bad Schandau in Saxony Germany with depot roof top panels.
 Over a 12 month basis, the Museum is a net contributor of power to the grid after allowing for our own use and what we feed-in or back into the grid.
 The Bendigo Tramways also has solar panels on its depot roof.
 Yarra Trams Melbourne became solar powered during 2019.